volkerrath/Py4MT2/README.md

 # Py4MT (version 2)

-# This repo is in a state of reorganization and adaption to Python 3.9+.
+# This repo is in a state of reorganization and adaption to Python 3.9+ and mtpy-v2.
 Not ready for production use!

 This repository contains simple scripts useful for EM imaging, modelling, and inversion, partly using mtpy (https://github.com/MTgeophysics/mtpy).
 In particular there are helper scripts for manipulating edi files, ModEM input data, and model files.